 On a regular basis, I solve puzzles under the pseudonym Spelvin on Logic Masters India and Croco-Puzzle.
 The latter of which is a German site, so it takes some getting used to if you don't speak German.
 Chrome translates it pretty well, though.
 I've also recently been solving puzzles on David Millar's site, The Griddle.
 I would describe his work as inconsistent but often fun (which probably is a good description of my own puzzle construction).
 I used to solve on Nikoli's website, but I found it was taking too large a chunk out of my free time.
 (And you can probably tell from the length of this page that that's an issue.

 I'm also very fond of word puzzles and wordplay in general.
 I am a member, and used to be Secretary for, the National Puzzlers' League, the world's oldest puzzling organization.
 The NPL newsletter includes member-submitted puzzles in not my favorite types, though the cryptic crosswords are excellent.
 The real draw, however, is their yearly convention, where I get to see tons of nerdy friends and solve puzzles and play games.
-The name "Spelvin" I use on the sites above is my "nom de plume" in the NPL and comes from the traditional actor's pseudonym, George Spelvin.
+The name "Spelvin" I use on the logic sites above is my "nom de plume" in the NPL and comes from the traditional actor's pseudonym, George Spelvin.

 I haven't been active recently, but I used to regularly attend the American Crossword Puzzle Tournament (if you've seen the film Wordplay, it's that tournament, and if you're eagle-eyed you might see me a few times).
 In my most recent appearance, I came in 18th, finishing second in the B division behind Dan Feyer, who has since won the entire tournament thrice so what can you do?
 I've also won the Westchester Crossword Tournament (a much smaller event) and the community division of the Brown Crossword Tournament.
-Most recently I finished fifth at Lollapuzzoola 2012 in Manhattan.
+Most recently I finished sixth at Lollapuzzoola 2013 in Manhattan.

 I don't write many traditional crosswords, but I write one or two cryptic crosswords a year.
 These are crosswords with "cryptic clues," which are much more prevalent in the UK and give the solver both a definition of the answer and a wordplay indicator mashed up into one clue.
-If you are intrigued by the idea that "Fragile items he will start to stow after safecrackers leave club" leads to the answer EGGSHELLS, there's a tutorial here.
+If you are intrigued by the idea that "Fragile items he will start to stow after safecrackers abandon club" leads to the answer EGGSHELLS, there's a tutorial here.

 At some point I'll post some of the variety cryptics I've written although many of them are specifically themed to the locations of NPL conventions.
 If you're just learning cryptics, there are a lot of accessible examples at Kegler's Kryptics.
 If you're more seasoned, the NPL has an excellent collection of cryptics downloadable for free, which includes my first bookstore-published puzzle.
-(The book's out of print now.)
+(The physical book's out of print now.)

 When it comes to puzzles, my biggest passion by far is puzzlehunts.
 Mostly descended from a combination of the MIT Mystery Hunt and Stanford's drive-around event The Game, these events involve solving a collection of puzzles of highly variant types, the answers to which somehow combine to form metapuzzles which advance you farther toward a certain goal.
 The MIT Hunt is a "hunt" for a coin, but in many puzzlehunts, the ultimate goal is simply a final solution, and the nomenclature is mostly inherited from other events.